 Alesandra Ferlini is a professor in medical genetics, director of the Medical Genetics section at the University of Ferrara (Italy), and coordinator of the EU funded BIO-NMD project.
 Her experience is in genetics of muscular disorders, and leads both research and innovative molecular diagnosis projects.
 Within the context of the EU, she is member of TREAT-NMD ethical committee, of the European NeuroMuscular Centre , and partner of the NMD-CHIP EU project.
 She is granted by the Telethon Italy and other National funds.

-Richard is a paediatric neurologist and director of the neuromuscular programme at the Children’s hospital of Philadelphia.
+Richard is a paediatric neurologist and Chief, Division of Neurology at the Nemours Children's Hospital in Orlando, Florida, USA.

 Professor of Pediatrics and Neurology - Ohio State University College of Medicine